Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Insurance formularies also limit medication options.
 Most plans cover only brand name medications like Ozempic or Wegovy, excluding newer formulations or combination therapies that might be more effective for individual patients.
 Cash pay providers can prescribe compounded versions with different concentrations, delivery methods, or combined active ingredients tailored to specific patient needs.

-The deductible impact cannot be overlooked.
+The deductible impact can't be overlooked.
 Patients with high-deductible health plans often pay full retail price ($1,200-$1,400 monthly) until meeting their annual deductible.
 For these patients, cash pay represents immediate savings of $800-$1,200 per month during the deductible period.

 To understand the true financial impact, we analyzed actual costs reported by patients using both payment methods across different scenarios.
 The results reveal significant variations based on insurance type, geographic location, and chosen provider.